aptech/docs/docs/CR-getnrmt.rst

 Format
 ----------------
-.. function:: getnrmt(nsets, ncols, row, rowfac, maxv)
+.. function:: nr = getnrmt(nsets, ncols, row, rowfac, maxv)

     :param nsets: estimate of the maximum number of duplicate copies of the data matrix read by readr to be kept